-Students will complete and undergraduate application for admission accompanied by a non-refundable admission fee.
+Students will complete an undergraduate application for admission accompanied by a non-refundable admission fee.
 Students are held to all prerequisite requirements; some students may require more than 5 courses to complete this certificate.

-Course Requirements (10 Credits)
+Course Requiremen ts (10 Credits)

-HLT 322 Strength Training Essentials and Theory HLT 326 Nutrition for Healthy Living SCI 335 Human Anatomy and Physiology (with Lab)
+HLT 322 Strength Training Essentials and Theory

+HLT 326 Nutrition for Healthy Living

+SCI 335 Human Anatomy and Physiology (with Lab)

+OR

+BIO 253 Anatomy and Physiology I (with Lab)
-Choose two (2) electives, depending on degree or interests, from the following:

-BBM 102 Introduction to Business
+Electives (6 Credits) Choose two (2) electives, depending on degree or interests, from the following: BBM 102 Introduction to Business

 HLT 321 Personal Wellness

 HLT 324 Personal Training Essentials

 A ten (10) hour Professional Trainer Observation experience will be completed during this course.
 Students are required to obtain liability insurance prior to the start of the course.
 Information about the available insurance providers and the normal fee is located within the course syllabus.

 PSY 306 Behavior Modification

 PSY 451 Health Psychology